 A SigNoz query against this looks like any other gauge:

 And the answer right now, with the cluster idle: ~20 W across both Macs.
 Under inference (Qwen3-Coder generating): ~60–80 W. That's the raw power signal, the same number EXO's UI shows internally, now landing as a real OTel gauge that any dashboard can query.
-The ratio (tokens / watt, the actual efficiency number) is the obvious next panel to build, the two source streams are both flowing into SigNoz already, see §7.
+The ratio (tokens / watt, the actual efficiency number) is the obvious next panel to build, the two source streams are both flowing into SigNoz already, see the cluster-dashboard section.

-4. Four gotchas worth their own headlines
+5. Four gotchas worth their own headlines

 These are the things that ate my time.
 Documenting them so they don't eat yours.